OICR/softeng-blog/_posts/george_mihaiescu/2017-09-21-How-to-run-Kubernetes-in-Collaboratory.md

 ---

 ## Introduction
-This blog is based on the <a href="https://cloudblog.switch.ch/2017/06/26/deploy-kubernetes-on-the-switchengines-openstack-cloud/">blog written by my friend Saverio at SWITCH </a>, but I had to adapt it to work in Collaboratory where we don't have LbaaS, or more than 1 floating IP per project (usually).
+These instructions are based on the <a href="https://cloudblog.switch.ch/2017/06/26/deploy-kubernetes-on-the-switchengines-openstack-cloud/">blog written by my friend Saverio at SWITCH </a>, but I had to adapt it to work in Collaboratory where we don't have LbaaS, or more than 1 floating IP per project (usually).

 Collaboratory's Openstack APIs are not accessible outside the environment, so you will have to first provision a VM using the dashboard that will be used as a jumpserver (a c1.micro Ubuntu 16.04 should be enough).
 Make sure you allow SSH access from your source IP address and choose your SSH key when booting the VM, so you can SSH into it later.